pingcap/docs/tidb-cloud/tidb-cloud-quickstart.md

 ## Step 2.
 Try Playground

-After your TiDB Cloud cluster is created, you can quickly start experimenting with TiDB using the built-in sample data on TiDB Cloud.
+After your TiDB Cloud cluster is created, you can quickly start experimenting with TiDB using the pre-loaded sample data on TiDB Cloud.

 On the **Clusters** page, click **Playground** to run queries instantly on TiDB Cloud.